Anonymous642/UCCA/README.md

 <img src="./img/violation.png" width="900" height="150">

-## Running UCCA-M Verification
+## Running UCCA Verification

-To check HW-Mod against UCCA-M LTL subproperties using NuSMV run:
+To check HW-Mod against UCCA LTL subproperties using NuSMV run:

         make verify

 Note that running make verify proofs may take a few minutes.
-On our implementation verification of UCCA-M took <1 second.
+On our implementation verification of UCCA took <1 second.
 However this time may vary based on your system.